codedx/codedx-kubernetes/setup/core/docs/auth/use-ldap.md

 kubectl create ns cdx-app
 ```

 4) Generate a Kubernetes secret named `codedx-ldap` in the Code Dx namespace.
-For example, if your Code Dx namespace is cdx-app, run the following command (otherwise, replace cdx-app wit your Code Dx namespace):
+For example, if your Code Dx namespace is cdx-app, run the following command (otherwise, replace cdx-app with your Code Dx namespace):

 ```
 kubectl -n cdx-app create secret generic codedx-ldap --from-file=codedx-ldap-creds-props